 - 1. Inform the patient that you are about to start the treatment. - 2.
 Select the cell to be sonicated on the Replanning tab.
 Start from the cells on the treatment plane deepest within the body. - 3.
 Go to the Sonicate tab and select Therapy. - 4.
 Select the sonication frequency and the power from the Power slider. - 5.
-Select the sonication duration from the Duration slider (duration adjustment is available for some regular cells in the Uterine application).
+Select the sonication duration from the Duration slider (duration adjustment is available for some regular cells).

-Fig. 94: Replanning and Sonicate tabs in the Uterine application.
+Fig. 94: Replanning and Sonicate tabs.
+Click the Start

-Click the Start Sonication button to start the sonication.
+Sonication button to start the sonication.